-In order to troubleshoot a heat pump system’s components, you must first understand them.
+In order to troubleshoot the components of a heat pump system, you must first understand them.
 Since much of North America has transitioned into the heating season, it’s perfect timing to review a component commonly found in residential heat pump systems: the suction accumulator.

 What is a suction accumulator?

-Suction accumulators play a critical role when it comes to air-to-air and air-to-water heat pump applications.
+Suction accumulators are critical components of air-to-air and air-to-water heat pump systems.

-The system design must maintain a delicate balance and proper control of liquid refrigerant under low ambient heating conditions to adequately provide cooling to the compressor, and avoid excessive refrigerant ﬂoodback.
-If liquid refrigerant is allowed to flood through the system and return to the compressor without being evaporated, it may cause damage to the compressor.
+Air-source heat pumps must maintain a delicate balance and proper control of liquid refrigerant under low ambient heating conditions to adequately provide cooling to the compressor, and avoid excessive refrigerant ﬂoodback.
+If liquid refrigerant is allowed to flood through the system and return to the compressor without being evaporated, it can cause damage to the compressor.
 Depending on the type of compressor, this damage could range from liquid slugging, loss of oil (in the compressor), or bearing washout.